einbahnstrasse/MHL-studio-methods/index.md

 ## 2. Course Description

-**Advanced Computer-Assisted Composition** is a second-semester MaxMSP and synthesis course that introduces students to the tools of Computer-Assisted Composition (CAO).
-Considering a number of "real-time" and "offline" CAO paradigms, students will learn to control a variety of MaxMSP-based synthesizers and digital signal processing algorithms using the [BACH library for Computer-Assisted Composition](https://www.bachproject.net/){:target="_blank"}, including polysynthesis, audio spatialization, and physical modeling ("modal") synthesis.
-Topics in algorithmic composition will frequently be disucssed, as well as specific historical works by contemporary composers.

-Each weekly seminar is a patching workshop on a new topic that builds upon work completed in the previous week. _**Students are therefore expected to attend regularly.**_ We will complete weekly pedagogical patches built in each class, which can be quickly integrated into personal projects.
-Most work in this class will be rendered in musical notation that can be easily exported for use in software notation programs like Finale, Sibelius, Lilypond, etc. Students will learn to use new software libraries, set up and maintain a public _GitHub_ repository consisting of coursework, actively communicate about course materials on our MHL Discord Server, and finish a small project or a _work-in-progress_ to be featured during the _**Werkstatt für Aktuelle Musik**_ (January 17-20, 2024).
+**Electronic Studio Methods and Composition** is a first-semester foundational course in electronic music and sound art, introducing students to the studio enviornment and to the rudiments of digital creation, recording, mixing, post production, synthesis and MIDI, computer music, and spatial audio.
+Central topics may change from one semester to the next as a result of its flexible structure.
+This semester will focus on **multichannel fixed media composition**: students will create a fixed media piece ("tape piece") for 16 loudspeakers to be featured during the _**Werkstatt für Aktuelle Musik**_ (January 17-20, 2024).

+Weekly seminars are structured with an emphasis on creating, transforming, and sculpting sounds.
+Classes will frequently consist of software tutorials and in-class demonstrations that can quickly integrate into personal artistic projects.
+Students will be required to complete a number of smaller graded assignments, culminating in a final piece.
+Each week focuses on a new topic that builds upon work completed in the previous week. _**Students are therefore expected to attend regularly.**_ Students should communicate about course materials on our MHL Discord Server.
+There is a **midterm exam**: a 3-minute stereo fixed media "sketch."
+This sketch can expanded upon and made into the **final exam**: a 10-minute multichannel work for the concert.

+_**Students are required to pass Electronic Studio Methods and Composition in order to continue taking our Digitale Kreation courses at MHL.**_

 ### 2.1 Course Goals

 Students will learn to **integrate** basic formal methods of musical generation into their already established personal and foundational MaxMSP workflow by **building control structures** such as loops, functions, and conditionals.
 Various data clases, as well as historic approaches to CAO methods by twentieth and twenty-first century composers, will be **observed** and **understood**.
 A final step in this process is the **creation of a concert work** or a _work-in-progress_ to be presented near the end of the semester during a class concert.

 ### 2.2 Learning Outcomes